'You can't change the cards you are dealt' - Dane

 "You can't change the cards you are dealt with.
 You just have to try and react.
 It's a chapter in my story that I've had to overcome."

-The Ireland scrum-half was rehabbing after an ACL injury at the IRFU's High Performance Centre in Dublin when she suddenly took ill.
+The Ireland scrum-half was rehabbing after an anterior cruciate knee ligament injury at the IRFU's High Performance Centre in Dublin when she suddenly took ill.

 "I was in at 7am doing some warm-up sets and hip thrusts with my S&C [strength and conditioning] coach Ed Slattery," Dane recalled.